network overlays

 2. TLV is also known as tag-length value and encodes optional information.IS-IS runs directly over the link layer, thereby preventing the need for any underlying Layer 3 protocol like IP to work.

 Fabricpath Nexus uses Virtual PortChannel.
 Now, we have multiple active link capabilities, resulting in active-active forwarding paths.
 The vPC allows a more granular design over the standard port channeling that only allows you to terminate on one switch.
-In addition, Cisco vPC enables a triangular design that is more flexible.
+In addition, Cisco vPC enables a more flexible triangular design.
 Both aggregation technologies can use LACP for the control plane to negotiate the links.

 Fabricpath Nexus also uses Virtual Device Contexts (VDC), which allows each FabricPath control-plane protocol and functional block to run in its own protected memory space as individual processes for stability and fault isolation.
 A VDC design enables modular building blocks to improve security and performance.